wso2/docs-updates/en/docs/index.md

             <div class="content" style="">
                 Hotfixes
                 <div class="description" style="">
-                  An effective method to resolve customer reported issues in a pragmatic manner as Hotfixes are deleivered
+                  An effective method to resolve customer reported issues in a pragmatic manner as Hotfixes are delivered
                  </div>
             </div>
         </div>